Union Pacific Ogden Roundhouses and Mechanical Facilities

 One block south of the old UP roundhouse stood the 1897-built former UP ice house, leased to Pacific Fruit Express in 1906.
 When the ice house burned in 1919, Pacific Fruit Express set out with immediate plans to replace it.
 Planning and engineering activity took a year, and studies showed that the best location for a new PFE facility was right where the old one had stood, but with longer platforms and easier access for through trains.
 This last consideration meant that the old UP roundhouse was in the way.
 Demolition soon began, and was completed in September 1921, along with the removal of the 66-foot turntable, the 40-pocket coal chute, and other shops and buildings.
 (Union Pacific structures property book)

-When SP learned that UP was considering moving out, it proposed another joint facility, as the SP terminal was also inadequate to handle its own fleet of larger and more modern locomotives.
+When SP learned that UP was considering moving out of the present joint facility, it proposed another joint facility, as the SP terminal was also inadequate to handle its own fleet of larger and more modern locomotives.
 A committee was formed and a study was made.
 SP wanted to simply add on to its present site, and keep Union Pacific as a tenant.

 But UP's heart wasn't in the committee effort, and the road declined SP's offer, mostly because Union Pacific felt it was being taken advantage of in the current situation.
 In 1923, UP President, Carl Gray, stated in a memo that new, solely-Union Pacific mechanical facilities would generate almost $192,000 in annual savings.
 Gray was especially upset that SP wanted UP to build the roundhouse and other improvements at UP expense, but locate it on SP property, and let SP direct its operations, but still as a joint facility.
 (Memorandum by the President, July 28, 1926)